iPad 6 Wi-Fi Right Speaker Replacement

 Step 32

-- Let's kick things off by unscrewing that lone 2.3 mm Phillips #000 screw that's holding the battery connector tight to the logic board.
+- Take out the single 2.3 mm Phillips #000 screw holding the battery connector to the logic board—easy does it!

-- Now, slide that nifty battery blocker in underneath the logic board's battery connector at a smooth 35-degree angle.
+- Gently slide the battery blocker under the logic board’s battery connector at about a 35-degree angle—smooth moves here.

 Tools Used